-May your good bugs outweigh your bad and may you and your family be strong enough to reach out and help other children who need a loving home.
-Keep Fostering Nutrition because everyone deserves to Be Healthy and Belong!
+May your good bugs outnumber your bad and may you and your family be strong enough to reach out and help other children who need a loving home!

 NICE Clinical Guidelines, No. 84 National Collaborating Centre for Women’s and Children’s Health (UK).
 London: RCOG Press; 2009 Apr.
 ISBN-13: 978-1-906985-14-1

 Coffee Enema: Unmatched Detoxification for Health and Recovery

 Detox Baths: Which are Best and for What Ailments

 Top 4 Cleansing Myths to Watch Out For